meghamkpatel/Community-Resource-Guide/README.md

 Change the IP to the current public IP of the instance.

 ### 3. Build the Docker Image
+Note: Follow this command instead: sudo docker build -t humanaidockerhubdockerhub/comm-res-frontend-oct3-ipchange .

 \`\`\`bash
-docker build -t humanai/comm-res-frontend-DATE-IPCHANGE .
+docker build -t humanaidockerhub/comm-res-frontend-DATE-IPCHANGE .
 \`\`\`

 Replace \`DATE\` with the date of the change and \`IPCHANGE\` with a brief reason for rebuilding the container.